LaDonna Harris: Adoption of Johnny Depp

-Harris also supported Depp when an ad featuring Depp and Native American imagery, by Dior for the fragrance "Sauvage", was pulled on August 30, 2019, after charges of cultural appropriation and racism.
+Americans for Indian Opportunity, founded by Harris, was consulted by Dior in relation to a 2019 ad for the fragrance "Sauvage", featuring Depp and Native American imagery.
+The ad was pulled on August 30, 2019, after charges of cultural appropriation and racism.
+Harris stated on August 30 that she was proud of the collaboration, but AIO released a statement on September 10 saying that it "deeply regrets" the choice.

-In the original Radio Broadcast, Tonto was identified as being Potawatomi.

 Family life

 Harris has raised three children: Kathryn Tijerina is executive director of the Railyard Park Trust in Santa Fe; Byron is a technician in television production in Los Angeles; and Laura works with her mother as the executive director at AIO.
 Harris' grandson, Sam Fred Goodhope, calls her by the Comanche word for grandmother, Kaqu.